Two-dopant origin of competing stripe and pair formation in Hubbard and $t$-$J$ models: Discussion

-and set $J_\perp = J/2 < J_z = J$.
-The results are shown in Fig.~\ref{fig_h_and_J_perp}, confirming the one-to-one connection between the charge and spin sectors promoted earlier: Pinning the uninterrupted AFM pattern significantly reduces the weight of the striped charge configuration, while pinning a spin domain wall suppresses the tightly bound pair state.
-This is in line with, and extends upon, the results of the previous section, where we find the different charge configurations to correlate with the respective spin states with and without a domain wall.
-The magnitude of changes in the charge sector induced by the pinning field is comparable to those resulting from the modified interactions. \\ \\ \textbf{Discussion} \\ In summary, we find bound pairs with properties that we trace back to two coexisting contributions: a tightly bound configuration and a stripe around the width $6$ cylinder, featuring a spin domain wall.
-While this structure is consistent across the Fermi-Hubbard, $t$-$J$-3s, and $t$-$J$ models, the relative weights of the two contributions are shifted when performing interpolations between these different Hamiltonians.
-In line with arguments made for one-dimensional systems~\cite{Ammon1995-EffectThreesiteHopping}, the omission of the singlet-hopping term in the $t$-$J$ model leads to more tightly bound pairs.
-Its reintroduction quantitatively explains the emergence of a spin domain wall in the Fermi-Hubbard model. \\ As it mediates next-nearest-neighbor tunneling for the holes, singlet hopping is intimately connected to the $t'$ term crucial to the physics of doped cuprates.
-As an outlook, we show the pairing structure in the presence of $t'$ in Fig.~\ref{fig_t_prime}.
+In summary, we find bound pairs with properties that we trace back to two coexisting contributions: a spatially tightly bound configuration and a stripe around the width $6$ cylinder, featuring a spin domain wall.
+We argue that the contributions are near-degenerate, which is reflected in integer-pair striped and pair-density-wave phases reported in the finite-doping literature~\cite{Qin2020-AbsenceSuperconductivityPureb, Jiang2021-GroundstatePhaseDiagram, Jiang2024-GroundstatePhaseDiagram, Chen2023-DWavePairDensityWaveSuperconductivitya, Lu2024-EmergentSuperconductivityCompeting}. \\ While the pair structure is consistent across the Fermi-Hubbard, $t$-$J$-3s, and $t$-$J$ models, the relative weights of the two contributions are shifted when performing interpolations between these different Hamiltonians.
+In line with arguments made for one-dimensional systems~\cite{Ammon1995-EffectThreesiteHopping}, the omission of the singlet-hopping term in the $t$-$J$ model leads to spatially more tightly bound pairs.
+Its reintroduction quantitatively explains the emergence of a spin domain wall in the Fermi-Hubbard model. \\ As it mediates next-nearest-neighbor tunneling for the holes, the singlet hopping is intimately connected to the $t'$ term crucial to the physics of doped cuprates.
+This term breaks the particle-hole symmetry and thus creates a distinction between the electron and hole-doped models.
+In the cuprates, band-structure calculations estimate the strength of this term to be $t' \approx -0.2 \: t$~\cite{Andersen1995-LDAEnergyBands, Hirayama2018-InitioEffectiveHamiltonians}.
+Flipping the sign of $t'$ is equivalent to exchanging electron and hole dopants by means of a particle-hole transformation. \\ As an outlook, we show the pair structure in the presence of $t'$ in Fig.~\ref{fig_t_prime}.
 We find the term to shift the weight almost fully to either the tightly bound $(t' > 0)$ or stripe $(t' < 0)$ configuration.
-This change in pairing structure is in remarkable agreement with finite doping studies~\cite{Jiang2021-GroundstatePhaseDiagram, Jiang2023-GroundStatePhasea} which report pairing on the electron-doped $(t' > 0)$ side and find crystalline phases at low hole doping -- matching the rapid suppression of AFM order in the hole-doped cuprates~\cite{Kastner1998-MagneticTransportOptical, Scalapino2012-CommonThreadPairing}.
+This change in pair structure is in remarkable agreement with finite doping studies which report pairing and uniform-density superconductivity on the electron-doped $(t' > 0)$ side~\cite{Jiang2021-GroundstatePhaseDiagram, Chen2023-DWavePairDensityWaveSuperconductivitya, Lu2024-EmergentSuperconductivityCompeting, Xu2024-CoexistenceSuperconductivityPartially, Jiang2024-GroundstatePhaseDiagram} and find crystalline phases~\cite{Jiang2021-GroundstatePhaseDiagram, Jiang2024-GroundstatePhaseDiagram} and non-integer-pair stripes~\cite{Xu2024-CoexistenceSuperconductivityPartially} with increasing hole doping.
+Here, the strong tendency to form spin-domain walls matches the rapid suppression of AFM order in the lightly hole-doped cuprates~\cite{Kastner1998-MagneticTransportOptical, Scalapino2012-CommonThreadPairing}.